jcburgui/CellNet/README.md

 ## CellNet Snapshots

-Some pictures obtained from the framework on some games:
+Find next some images describing the framework shape, and how to configure networks and games:

 - A Framework snapshot with the coalition spatial IPD game